Carlton7/cv/README.md

 <details><summary>When I'm not programming</summary>
 <p>

-I like to compete and participate in many sports/outdoor activites.
+- I like to compete and participate in many sports/outdoor activities.
 Played Cricket for 18+ years at a representative level in Sydney, London and for the MCC, winning individual honours and premierships.
-Also a compentent football, sqaush and table tennis player.
+Also a competent football, squash and table tennis player.
+- Played the guitar for 10+ years
+- Have a keen interest in boardgames

 </p>